oleksandr-bilyk/Blog/README.md

 Implementation had to have following features:
 1. Be fully testable.
 Only pure functions may be tested properly.
 2. Be thread-safe.
 Initially I was thinking about C# class.
-Note that C# code in this article contains only class signature with method's logic ommited.
+Note that C# code in this article may contains only class signature with method's logic ommited.
 ```C#
 public class LazyExpirable<TValue> {
   public LazyExpirable(Func<TValue> getValue, DateTime expireOn);